- 2 onions

 1. Peel and finely chop the onions.
 Trim the roots and the top 3cm off the leek.
 Slice a cross in the top of the leek, then open it out and rinse out the grit.
 Finely slice it.

 2. Warm a large pan or casserole dish over a medium-low heat for 2 mins.
-Add 2 tbsp oil, the chopped veg and a pinch of salt and pepper.
+Add 2 tbsp olive oil, the chopped veg and a pinch of salt and pepper.
 Cook for 10 mins, stirring occasionally, till the veg have started to soften.
 If they start to catch, lower the heat and add a splash of water.

 3. While the veg fry, peel and finely chop the carrots and parsnips.
 Peel and crush the garlic.
 Add the veg and garlic to the pan.
 Give everything a good stir, then cook for another 10 mins.
 Stir every so often, till the veg are soft.